Lightning-AI/ecosystem-ci/README.md

 This is still early stage we not all is ideal yet, and actually we are working on:

-- enable some external notification on CI failure to a Slack channel
 - enable some external messaging on CI failure to via email
 - update Makefile to run any and all integrations